gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v5.0.md

 The synchronization pad adds overhead although it includes synchronization along with the data and eliminates the need of a dedicated clock line.
 The presence of the synchronization pad between each byte also ensures that a frame composed of a series of bytes with decimal value 0 can be transmitted safely without risk of collision.

 ### Frame transmission
-Before a frame transmission the communication medium's state is analysed, if high communication is detected and collision is avoided, if low for a duration of one byte plus a small random time, frame transmission starts with an initializer composed by 3 consecutive synchronization pads followed by data bytes.
+Before a frame transmission the communication medium's state is analysed, if high communication is detected and collision is avoided, if low for a duration of one byte plus the latency and a small random time, frame transmission starts with an initializer composed by 3 consecutive synchronization pads followed by data bytes.
 The synchronization pad is used for both byte and frame initialization to reduce the implementation complexity.
 ```cpp
  ________ _________________ __________________________________
 |ANALYSIS|   FRAME INIT    | DATA 1-65535 bytes               |